jkomoros/boardgame/TUTORIAL.md

 		moves.Add(
 			auto.MustConfig(
 				new(MoveShuffleDiscardToDraw),
-				with.HelpText("When the draw deck is empty, shuffles the discard deck into draw deck."), ),
+				moves.WithHelpText("When the draw deck is empty, shuffles the discard deck into draw deck."), ),
 		),
 		//...